Entry-header image

 Why is accent and pronunciation important?

-Right accent and correct pronunciation help to keep the original vibrations and energy of the mantra.
-Correct pronunciation will help the practitioner fully immerse in the process of chanting and achieve the deepest state of concentration.
+Emphasis and correct pronunciation help to retain the original vibration and energy of the mantra.
+Correct pronunciation helps the practitioner to fully immerse himself in the process of mantra chanting and to reach the deepest state of concentration.

 Moreover, doesn’t everyone here in the material world like to have their names pronounced correctly?
 Krishna opines just the same.